tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![row-modification-without-warning](Images/row-modification-without-warning.png)

-* To get the summary statistics of the 3 year term loans, we use the `describe` function by setting the parameter `include="all"`.
+* To get the summary statistics of the 3-year term loans, we use the `describe` function by setting the parameter `include="all"`.

   ```python
   term_df.describe(include="all")